AdobeDocs/adobe-io-events/src/pages/guides/subscriber_defined_filtering/index.md

 ## API Reference

 For your convenience, here is an overview of the Subscriber Defined Filtering related APIs with example curl commands.

-### Prerequisites
+### API Prerequisites

 Before using these examples, you need to set up your environment variables.
 See the [Registration API prerequisites](../api/registration-api.md#prerequisites) for detailed instructions on how to obtain these values: